 Job Description Summary

-· The candidates for this position must be able to meet eligibility requirements to work in the United States at the time of appointment is scheduled to begin and continue working legally for the proposed term of employment.
+The selected candidate must meet eligibility requirements to work in the United States at the time the appointment is scheduled to begin and continue working legally for the proposed term of employment.
+The selected candidate must possess excellent written and interpersonal communication skills.

 Special Instructions to Applicants